Zucchini Soup

 weeknight express

-I prefer to use a light tasting vegetable stock here, nothing too overpowering.
-If you'd like a richer version of this soup feel free to finish the soup with a splash of cream, or a dollop of creme fraiche or plain yogurt in place of the finishing drizzle of olive oil.
+I prefer to use a light tasting vegetable broth here or two tablespoons of this homemade bouillon powder (with water).
+If you'd like a richer version of this soup feel free to finish the soup with a splash of cream, or a dollop of creme fraiche in place of the finishing drizzle of olive oil.
+Topping ideas include: roasted cherry tomatoes, toasted pita chips, grated cheese, chopped cilantro.

-In a large, thick-bottomed pot over medium-high heat, add the olive oil.
-When the oil is hot (but not smoking) add the garlic and onions and saute for a few minutes along with pinch of salt - just until they soften up a bit.
+1. In a large, thick-bottomed pot over medium-high heat, add the olive oil.
+When the oil is hot, add the garlic, onions, and chile (if using).
+Sauté for a few minutes along with the salt.
+Keep going until the onions soften up and start to take on a bit of color.
 Stir in the potatoes and zucchini.
-Add the stock.
-Bring to a simmer and cook until potatoes are soft throughout, roughly 10-15 minutes.
+Add the broth (or water and bouillon powder).
+The broth should barely cover the other ingredients.
+Bring to a gentle simmer and cook until potatoes are soft throughout, 10-15 minutes.

-Stir in the spinach, and wait for it to wilt, just ten seconds or so.
+2. Stir in the spinach, and wait for it to wilt, just ten seconds or so.
 Now stir in the cilantro.
-Puree with a hand blender until smooth.
-Whisk in a big squeeze of lemon juice.
-Now taste, and add more salt if needed.
-Finish with a drizzle of olive oil and serve.
+Remove from heat.
+Puree with a hand blender until smooth, or alternately, transfer to a high-speed blender.
+Taste and add more salt to taste if needed.
+Finish with a drizzle of olive oil, any toppings, and serve.

 Serves about 6.